vizorvr/patches/README.md

 * Input: Keyboard, mouse position, button state and scroll wheel.
 * Loading assets: HTML5 audio, images, JSON, 3d scenes and HTML5 video.
 Select files directly from UI or provide URLs to load as strings from the graph.
 * Matrices: Translation, rotation, scale and planar projection.
-* Meshes: Cube, grid, null (transform visualization), particles, quad, sphere and user defined.
+* Meshes: Cube, grid, null (transform visualization), plane, quad, sphere and user defined (Blender exporter is included).
 * Open Sound Control: Receive float / xy float.
-* Shaders: Diffuse only, automatic from mesh, user defined, normal as color and texture with UV-transforms.
+* Shaders: Diffuse only, automatically generated from mesh and material, user defined, normal as color and texture with UV-transforms.
 * System state: Initialized, assets started, failed, and successfully loaded.
 Graphs can emit these signals via plugins to integrate with the global asset load logic when procedurally generating data.
 * Text rendering.
 * Time: Absolute, frame delta.
 * Typed array generation.
 * Virtual Reality: Camera / MHD / Sensor info.
 Sensor velocity / acceleration.
+Full Oculus Rift support.
 * Various plugins to provide UI for direct manipulation or input of values: Knobs, sliders, input fields for labels and constant values, toggle and action buttons, color pickers, text editors, PRNGs and many other similar plugins for providing data directly from the graph view.